-The Cape Town Agreement 201210 is yet to be ratified, while its entry into force and implementation will make a significant contribution to the safety of fishing vessels.
-In the meantime, interim guidance to assist in the implementation of the Cape Town Agreement 2012 was adopted during this session by resolution MSC.571(109).
+The Cape Town Agreement 2012.10 is yet to be ratified, while its entry into force and implementation will make a significant contribution to the safety of fishing vessels.
+In the meantime, interim guidance to assist in the implementation of the Cape Town Agreement 2012 was adopted during this session.